 We account for stock-based transactions in which the Company receives services from employees, directors or others in exchange for equity instruments based on the fair value of the award at the grant date.
-Compensation cost for awards of common stock is estimated based on the price of the underlying common stock on the date of issuance.
-Compensation cost for stock options or warrants is estimated at the grant date based on each instrument's fair value as calculated by the Black-Scholes option pricing model.
+Stock-based compensation cost for awards of common stock is estimated based on the price of the underlying common stock on the date of issuance.
+Stock-based compensation cost for stock options or warrants is estimated at the grant date based on each instrument's fair value as calculated by the Black-Scholes option pricing model.
 We recognize stock-based compensation cost as expense ratably on a straight-line basis over the requisite service period for the award.
-See Note 9 for additional stock-based compensation information.
+See Note 7 for additional stock-based compensation information.